meerachotai/benchmark_imprinting/README.md

 For the annotation files, depending on your file's convention, the 'attributes' column will have a different label (ID, Parent etc.).
 HTseqcount needs to know what this label is under its option -i.
 This script also has an option -i for you to provide this, with the default being set as ID.
 For more information on the conventions, refer: http://gmod.org/wiki/GFF3#GFF3_Format

-If you followed with steps 1 and 2, there is no need to use the -i option, it uses the default.
+If you followed with steps 1 and 2, enter the annotation with the \_anderson.gff3 suffix under the -X and -Y options.
+Additionally, there is no need to use the -i option, it uses the default.

 Since the Anderson method concatenates reference and annotation files before read mapping, you are required to make sure the chromosome names for different strains are different.
 For this, a function is set up within the script that renames the chromosome names in the files according to strain names, but note that this does NOT apply to all reference and annotation file conventions.